“It’s time to take your pills now, sweetie.”

 “Let’s go potty now, honey.”

-Studies indicate that more than 20 percent of the interactions between residents and staff members in long-term care facilities involve some variation of elderspeak.
+Studies indicate that a significant percentage of interactions between residents and staff members in long-term care facilities involve some variation of elderspeak.
 Unfortunately, most caregivers who resort to this speech pattern do so with the goal of enhancing interactions with their elders, not degrading them.
 Everyone communicates differently, but it’s important to understand the risks of using elderspeak.
 For some seniors, “endearing” pet names and juvenile turns of phrase can erode their self-esteem and hopes for the future.

 Words Have Consequences